percona/pmm/doc/source/glossary.option.rst

       an old PMM version with a data volume modified by a new PMM version may cause unpredictable results.
 This could include data loss.

-4. Run the container with the new settings.
+4. Start the container with the new settings.
 For example, changing :term:`METRICS_RETENTION <METRICS_RETENTION>` would look as follows::

       docker run -d \